Getting started

 remote:

-Assuming you saved the configuration file as .cerbos.yaml in the current directory, you can start Cerbos as follows:
+Assuming you saved the file as .cerbos.yaml in the current directory, start Cerbos with:

 ghcr.io/cerbos/cerbos:latest server --config=/conf/.cerbos.yaml